Facebook clarifies Zuckerberg remarks on false political ads

 “It is a misrepresentation of the program,” he said, explaining that his network works to certify fact-checking organizations, including Check Your Fact.

-The Associated Press is a participant in Facebook’s initiative to fact-check and identify misinformation being shared widely online on Facebook’s platform.
+The AP is a participant in Facebook’s initiative to fact-check and identify misinformation being shared widely online on Facebook’s platform.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.